dansiviter/gcp-util/log/README.md

 * OpenTracing Log Correlation: `uk.dansiviter.gcp.log.opentracing.Decorator`,
 * JBoss Logger MDC: `uk.dansiviter.gcp.log.jboss.MdcDecorator` - Use with caution!
 May lead to an information leak,
 * Log4j v2 `ThreadContext`: `uk.dansiviter.gcp.log.log4j2.ThreadContextDecorator` - Use with caution!
 May lead to an information leak.

+Check the JavaDoc for each class for more information.